M.D.

 2017-present, Assistant Clinical Professor, Department of Medical Oncology & Therapeutics Research, City of Hope, Mission Hills, CA

-"My own approach to patient care is mirrored by the culture at City of Hope - the cornerstone being compassion, innovation and collaboration.
+"My own approach to patient care is mirrored by the culture at City of Hope — where compassion, innovation and collaboration are at the heart of everything we do.”

-Dr. Leach received his medical degree at Tulane University in New Orleans, completed his internship and residency at Los Angeles County + USC Medical Center and continued his training with a hematology/oncology fellowship at New York-Presbyterian Hospital/Weill Cornell Medical College.
-At Weill Cornell, he pursued his interest in targeted treatment, studying the WNT signaling pathway implicated in colorectal cancer development, for which he was awarded the Weill Department of Medicine Fellows Award in Research.
+Dr. Leach earned his medical degree from Tulane University in New Orleans, followed by an internship and residency at Los Angeles County + USC Medical Center.
+He completed his hematology/oncology fellowship at New York-Presbyterian Hospital/Weill Cornell Medical College, where he was honored with the Weill Department of Medicine Fellows Award in Research for his work on targeted treatments in colorectal cancer.